All visits to the Alderley Edge mines have to be arranged with a DCC member.

 To find out more, follow the links from this page.

 We feel it is safe to arrange evening trips and these have been set up for the next few months but we would ask all people attending - members and visitors - to take extra precautions.
+However, we have reduced the number of visitors per trip from 14 and will ask visitors to take further precautions to minimise the Covid risk.

 |"Tuesday Night" and other bookable mine trips are held regularly.
 They are suitable for individuals or groups, large or small.
 Some Tuesday Night mine trips are run on behalf of Cheshire East Ranger Service.
 Selected bookable trips are daytime family trips during school holidays.
 Go to this page to see a list of available dates and to make a booking.||Open Days are a good opportunity to visit the mines and find out more.
 Read about details of future Open Days and how to book trips.|